saebyn/nwgui/docs/gui.rst

 4. Provides an attribute `screen` that at least provides `get_width()` and `get_height()` methods (for instance, this could be the display surface).

-A base class that provides for all of these items is located in `nwgame.gui.game`.